When a Parrot Refuses to Step Up

 - If the parrot resists climbing onto a hand, step-up training should be tried in a room where the cage is out of view.
 At times, a parrot will try to return to its play stand or cage, over learning to trust a human and stepping onto a hand.

-- If a parrot hesitates, an owner should gently nudge its abdomen, to encourage it to step up.
+- If a parrot hesitates, an owner can gently nudge its abdomen, to encourage it to step up.

-- An owner should try not to react if the parrot bends over and puts its beak around a finger.
+- Try not to react if the parrot bends over and puts its beak around a finger.
 This may not be a show of aggression, the parrot may be testing the perceived perch for stability before stepping up.

 I'll Inch Down This Rope to Avoid Stepping Onto Your Hand

-In a second scenario, a parrot has been trained to climb onto a finger but later refuses to step up and tries avoidance behavior.
+In a second scenario, a parrot has been trained to climb onto a finger or hand and knows full well what "step up" means when it hears it, but later refuses to step up and engages in avoidance behavior, so that it doesn't have to do as requested.

-In a third scenario, the parrot uses aggression to avoid stepping up.
+In a third scenario, the parrot uses threatening behavior to avoid stepping up.

 After Stepping Up, A Disgruntled Parrot Bites